 How to Apply

 Thank you for your interest in Mangrove School of Sarasota.
 We realize that choosing a school is one of the most significant decisions a parent makes in shaping a child’s life and we are here to assist you in any way we can.
-We are now enrolling new students in our Prekindergarten, Kindergarten and Grades programs for the 2016-17 school year.
+We are now enrolling new students in our Nursery, VPK, Kindergarten and 1st through 9th Grades programs for the 2020-21 school year.
 The admissions office accepts applications year-round, with applications for immediate placement subject to availability.

 The following steps comprise the application and enrollment process:

 1. Attend an Open House, or schedule a private tour We have many open houses throughout the year.
 These are the best opportunities to meet our teachers and families, experience what goes on in the classroom, and have your questions answered.
-Our next open house is on January 14th.
+Our next open house is TBD.

-2. Submit an application You may download applications for all of our programs here.
-All applications (with the exception of Little Clamshells) require a $40 application fee.
-This application fee is reduced by half if submitted 2 days after attending your first enrollment event.
-(Tour or Open House)
+2. Submit an application You will find applications for all of our programs here.
+All applications (with the exception of Little Clamshells and Sandpiper VPK) require a $40 application fee.
+This application fee is reduced by half if submitted 3 days after attending your first enrollment event.
+(Tour or Open House).
+During certain times of the year, the application process might take longer due to other commitments of our teachers: Right before winter break, at the end of the school year, and during the summer, for example.

 Our highest endeavor must be to develop free human beings who are able of themselves to impart purpose and direction to their lives.
 The need for imagination, a sense of truth, and a feeling of responsibility – these three forces are the very nerve of education. – Rudolf Steiner